-Resumes still remain the #2 factor employers look at to determine if candidates are the right fit.
+Resumes are still crucial to the job hunt.
 But as the world of recruitment and job searching evolves, so do the requirements of a successful resume.

-Here are five current resume trends to follow in 2022:
+Here are six current resume trends to follow in 2023:

 1. Resumes are becoming more skills-focused

-Even before the onset of the COVID-19 pandemic, rapid technological advancement and the resulting transformation of skills requirements in tech jobs was resulting in a widening digital skills gap.
+Rapid technological advancement and the resulting transformation of skills requirements in tech jobs has resulted in a widening digital skills gap.

 Recruiters in many industries are having trouble finding candidates with the hard skills needed in today’s digital workplace.
 Skilled candidates are particularly sought-after in the upward trending sectors of artificial intelligence, machine learning, data science, cybersecurity, and digital marketing.

-Employers recognize the importance of working towards closing the skills gap.
+Employers recognize the importance of closing the skills gap.
 68% of learning and development leaders say that the level of urgency to create learning programs for employees has risen significantly.

 Don’t have the technical skills for the job you want?
-You may still be okay.
-Some studies show that 70% of employers are willing to train the right candidate.
-Even if you don’t have the hard skills for a position, if you can show you have the right soft skills, you might still get the job offer.
+You may still be okay, as recent research shows that 93% of hiring managers at large companies look for soft skills when screening applicants.
+So even if you don’t have the hard skills for a position, if you can write a resume that shows you have the right soft skills, you might still get the job offer.

-Here are some sought-after soft skills to highlight in your 2022 resume:
+Here are some sought-after soft skills to highlight on your 2023 resume:

 2. Your online presence matters

 With more and more people working online, it’s no surprise that your online presence can help (or hurt) your job hunt.
-According to a survey conducted by Monster, employers say viewing candidate profiles online is the third most effective resource for finding new hires.
+To improve your chances of getting hired, ensure that you’re using digital tools to your advantage.

 These statistics make it clear that managing your online presence has a significant impact on your job search.